zinkem/zinkem.github.io/_posts/2020-05-06-mermaid-diagrams-as-code.md

   './request.js' --> 'performance-now'
   './request.js' --> 'safe-buffer'
 ```
 Mermaid diagrams can also be templated, and common code structures
 can be easily mapped to mermaid diagrams.

 Consider the following exxample:
 ```
 graph LR
   module1 --> module2
   module2 --> module4
   module3 --> module4
 ```
 We could template one of these modules if it is variable, such as a database:
 ```
 {% raw %}graph LR
   module1 --> module2
   module2 --> {{database}}
   module3 --> {{database}}{% endraw %}
 ```

-This affords us a visual representation of your replacable modules, and the module structure itself.
+This affords us a visual representation of replacable modules, and the module structure itself.
 That can be quickly used in a documentation repository.

 We could map out an entire service with mermaid, easily updating the visual documentation when a part is swapped out:
 ```
 {% raw %}graph LR
   {{gw}} --> {{api}}